Ahmad-Rahimian/Golang-Infra-Tools/Kubernetes-Plugins/kubectl-secret-decoder/README.md

     Connects to your Kubernetes cluster using kubeconfig.

-    Decodes one or all secrets in a specified namespace.
+    Decode one or all secrets in a specified namespace.

     Clean and colorized output for better readability.